Thai king's death adds to uncertainty about Obama's faltering Asia pivot

 WASHINGTON The death of Thailand's King Bhumibol Adulyadej on Thursday adds a new layer of uncertainty to U.S. President Barack Obama's faltering "pivot" to Asia less than a month before the Nov.
 8 U.S. presidential elections.

-The king was a key figure in cementing the long-standing alliance between the United States and Thailand after World War Two, in a reign that spanned the turmoil of the Vietnam War and development of the Association of Southeast Asian Nations (ASEAN), which Washington still considers vital to maintaining its influence in the region.
+The king was important in cementing the long-standing alliance between the United States and Thailand after World War Two, in a reign that spanned the Vietnam War and development of the Association of Southeast Asian Nations (ASEAN), which Washington still considers vital to maintaining its influence in the region.

-King Bhumibol's death comes at a time when momentum had already begun to falter in Obama's signature policy of rebalancing the U.S. diplomatic and security focus to the Asia-Pacific region in the face of China's rapid rise.
+King Bhumibol's death coincides with faltering momentum in Obama's signature policy of rebalancing the U.S. diplomatic and security focus to the Asia-Pacific region in the face of China's rapid rise.

 The main economic pillar of the rebalance, the 12-nation Trans-Pacific Partnership trade deal, is languishing in the U.S. Congress with no guarantee that Obama will be able to push it through before leaving the presidency to Hillary Clinton or Donald Trump, both of whom say they oppose the deal.

-Clinton was a key architect of the rebalance as secretary of state under Obama, but Trump in campaign statements has called into question the extent to which he would maintain the U.S. security commitment to East Asia.
+Clinton, as secretary of state under fellow-Democrat Obama from 2009-13, was one of the architects of the policy but Republican Trump has questioned the extent to which he would maintain the U.S. security commitment to East Asia.

 Obama's efforts to boost security ties with Southeast Asia have come in response to China's pursuit of territorial claims in the South China Sea, a vital strategic waterway.

-However, a torrent of anti-American rhetoric from new Philippines President Rodrigo Duterte has raised questions about the future of the key U.S. military relationship with Manila just months after Washington reached an agreement to allow it rotating access to bases in the country.
+However, a torrent of anti-American rhetoric from new Philippines President Rodrigo Duterte has cast doubt on the U.S. military relationship with Manila just months after Washington reached an agreement on rotating access to bases in the country.

-Other Southeast Asian countries, such as Indonesia and Malaysia, are focused on internal political issues and are avoiding playing any leadership role in ASEAN, while even traditionally reliable regional ally Australia is treading carefully, anxious to avoid jeopardizing its economic relations with Beijing.
+Other Southeast Asian countries, such as Indonesia and Malaysia, are focused on internal political issues and are avoiding playing any leadership role in ASEAN, while even traditionally reliable regional ally Australia is treading carefully to avoid jeopardizing its economic ties with Beijing.

-Thailand already was occupying a back seat in regional affairs following a 2014 military coup seen as a means to maintain stability during the king's long illness, and is expected to turn further inward during a prolonged mourning period and potentially politically fragile royal succession.
+Thailand was already occupying a back seat in regional affairs following a 2014 military coup seen as a means to maintain stability during the king's long illness.
+Thailand is expected to turn further inward during a prolonged mourning period and potentially politically fragile royal succession.

 King Bhumibol's son, Crown Prince Maha Vajiralongkorn, who is expected to become Thailand's new king, lacks the strong connection to the United States of his father, who was born in Cambridge, Massachusetts.